 Jonathan Chesson has performed as a soloist and collaborative pianist in various parts of the world.
 Jonathan started playing piano at the age of 4 and has competed in various competitions around the world in the years following, including the Isabel Scionti Competition and the Vladmir Horowitz Competition for Young Pianists.
 He received his Bachelor of Arts in Piano Performance from Hillsdale College in 2009, and his Master’s in Piano Performance from Indiana University’s Jacobs School of Music in 2012.
 In the year following graduation, Jonathan was hired as an adjunct professor of piano and staff accompanist at Hillsdale College, where he worked until August 2016.
-He has also served as jury member in various competitions, as well as faculty accompanist to the Edward Auer Summer Piano Workshop for multiple years.
-Jonathan continues his teaching and musical performance in Virginia Beach, where he currently resides.
+He has also served as a jury member in various competitions, as well as faculty accompanist to the Edward Auer Summer Piano Workshop for multiple years.
+Jonathan continues his teaching and musical performance in San Diego, where he currently resides.

->

-> Christopher Salocks received his Masters and Doctoral degrees from Stanford University, where he studied with Adolph Baller.
+Christopher Salocks received his Masters and Doctoral degrees from Stanford University, where he studied with Adolph Baller.

 He participated in master classes of pianists Adele Marcus and Ivan Moravec, and has taught at Skyline College, Foothill College, De Anza College, and Stanford University.